user-levin/SplitTracks-ForLive/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute it as needed.

 ---

-Feel free to reach out with questions or suggestions! 😊